Meridian Vs Robyn: Which Tool Is Right For Your Business In 2025?

 Merdian uses various data transformations to incorporate these effects into the final model.

 The Diminishing Returns (DR) in media explains that as media spending increases, the incremental value received from it declines.
 In other words, media reaches a saturation point, and as a consequence of DR, reaching a higher sales target by solely increasing media spend becomes increasingly harder.
-See This post for more details about DR.
+See this post for more details about DR.

 Merdian implements the DR effect using the Hill function, a concept rooted in Biochemistry.
 The Hill function has two tunable parameters per media channel.